 But Professor Wessely appears to have been beavering away on study after study, publishing paper after paper, with yet another two out this March.

 Rather than having given up “the [CFS] research side of his work”, as claimed in the Gibson Report, Professor Wessely appears to continue to combine CFS research with his other areas of interest.

-So what motivates Professor Wessely to claim to have quit CFS research when in reality this would not appear to be the case?
+So what motivates Professor Wessely to claim to have quit CFS research, when in reality this would appear not to be the case?